 Error 0x80070057 indicates that the windows updates have failed and there are numerous reasons for the error to pop-up which could be corrupt windows update components, previous updates that failed and caused corruption with the system files needed to pack and unpack update packages and apply them.
 0x80070057 number is the hexadecimal error number and is common in Windows Vista, 7, 8 and 10.

 The error is usually followed by a long message which is “There were some problems installing updates, but we’ll try again later If you keep seeing this and want to search the web or contact support for information, this may help – (0x80070057)”.
 This error may also come up with a slightly different message such as “Something went wrong”

 In this guide, we have listed several methods that have worked for a large number of users across Windows Vista, 7, 8 and 10.
 Please go through all the methods, as they are continuously updated.
-From experience, i can tell that you will need to come back to this page because there will be a couple of restarts whilst you perform and go through the methods, therefore it would be best to either mail the link of this page to your email or bookmark this page so you can get back to it.
+From experience, I can tell that you will need to come back to this page because there will be a couple of restarts whilst you perform and go through the methods, therefore it would be best to either mail the link of this page to your email or bookmark this page so you can get back to it.
 But before moving on, disable any proxies (if being used).
 You may also try disabling your antivirus.

 1. Run an SFC scan.